Skip to main content

 Could my baby's entry be disqualified for buying votes?

-Disqualification happens when votes are obvious — hundreds from one IP in one hour, or a flood of blank new accounts.
+Disqualification happens when vote patterns are obviously artificial — hundreds from one IP in one hour, or a flood of blank new accounts.
 Our paced, IP-diverse delivery is built to avoid the patterns organizers look for.
-That said, no provider can guarantee against a manual judge's decision, so for a high-stakes baby contest we recommend a realistic number relative to the leaderboard (we advise a safe target in chat) and pacing across the full window rather than a last-minute dump.
+For local and regional baby galleries where the organizer knows the entrant families, keeping the order size believable relative to your visible social network is especially important.
+No provider can guarantee against a manual organizer decision.
+We advise in chat on a safe target and daily rate that fits the contest's observed organic ceiling.

 Is it legal to buy votes for a baby or cutest-baby contest?

 Yes.
-Baby contests are private, sponsor-run promotions — there is no law regulating votes in a parenting magazine, children's brand, hospital, or community baby competition the way election law regulates public elections.
+Baby contests are private, sponsor-run promotions — no law regulates votes in a parenting magazine, children's brand, hospital, or community baby competition the way election law regulates public elections.
+Buying engagement for a consumer baby contest is a marketing action.
 We serve consumer and marketing contests only (cutest baby, beautiful baby, kids modeling rounds, family-photo fundraisers) and explicitly decline anything tied to political, government, or regulated voting.

 Process & delivery